REVIEW: Psychopomp

 “A short film that will stay with you long after you leave the theatre.”

-Manchester Film Festival opened to a packed auditorium at Aviva Studios.
+Manchester Film Festival opened to a full auditorium at Aviva Studios.
 The 11 day festival celebrates film across the city with an action packed programme of events.
 In its 12th year, the festival continues to grow.
 The opening event was a double bill of Kit Harrington’s Psychopomp and Jan Komasa’s The Good Boy.

 Filming took place in the North of England across Leeds , Kirkstall, Ilkley Moor and Barton-upon-Humber, something Kit Harrington spoke of fondly in the Q&A that followed and cited that being a reason for the film being shown at the festival with him in attendance.
 The film was shot over three days, with half a day dedicated to the incredibly sombering Humber Bridge Scene.